 PhD Students: All full-time PhD applications are reviewed for full financial support (tuition remission, stipend and health insurance subsidy).
-Most offers of financial support are guaranteed as long as the student is making progress toward completion of the degree.
+Most offers of financial support are guaranteed for up to six years, as long as the student is making progress toward completion of the degree.
 Each engineering department may offer specific fellowships.

 Master's Students: Master’s students are expected to be self-supporting.
 There are limited fellowship and research assistantship opportunities available for full-time master’s students.

 Enrolled in more than 21 units

 $27,125/ plus $2,260 per unit over 21 units

 Full-time student, enrolled in 8 or fewer units